Gnkgo/summaries/computer-networks/cn_summary.md

 - **Transport Layer:** Transports application layer messages between application endpoints.
 In the internet, there’s TCP and UDP.
 E.g. longer messages are split into shorter segment.
 Packets in this layer are called segments.(TCP & UDP) or Datagram (UDP).

 - **Network Layer:** The layer is responsible for moving datagrams from host to host.
 It receives a segment and an address.
 This layer includes the IP, which defines the fields in a datagram and how to work on those fields.
 Packets in this layer are called datagrams / packet.
+    - ARP: broadcast domain receives everyone until a router.
+    - goes through mac

 - **Link Layer:** The network layer brings a datagram from one node to another, but to move a packet from one specific node to another, it relies on the link layer.
-It delivers the packet to the next node.
+    - It delivers the packet to the next node.
 E.g. Ethernet or WiFi.
 Link layer protocols are called frames.
+    - error detection

 - **Physical layer:** The job of the link layer is to move whole frames from one node to another; however, the job of the physical layer is to move individual bits.
 Many protocols exist, depending on the physical medium; e.g. Ethernet has different protocols for different cable types.

+## Ethernet
+1. frame starts with destination address
+    - if not destined to this device, it can be simply dropped
+2.  source address
+3. type / length field
+    - tells receiver what payload this frame carries
+4. data and pad
+    - minimum length of an ethernet frame is 64 bytes in total
+5. checksum
+    - determines whether the bits of the frame have been received correctly.
+If error, frame is dropped

 ## DNS servers